Marleyman876/reading-notes/102/CSS.md

-# What do we Already know?
+# CSS What do we Already know?

 + It adds styling and presentation to a website
 + Stands for Cascading Style Sheets